daniela-venuta/SOEN357-Mini-Project/index.md

 <details>
   <summary><strong style="font-size:1.17em">Impacts of COVID-19</strong></summary>

-<hr><p>This section surveyed how COVID-19 impacted the survey taker's personal health and the degree to which they felt impacted, as well as how their perception of the pandemic impacted their technology use and activity levels.</p>
+<br><p>This section surveyed how COVID-19 impacted the survey taker's personal health and the degree to which they felt impacted, as well as how their perception of the pandemic impacted their technology use and activity levels.</p>

 <img src="assets\Survey-covidAndOutdoors.png" alt="COVID and outdoors">
 <img src="assets\Survey-covidAndTech.png" alt="COVID and tech">